-The Richards Prize for the best article in each volume year of The Journal of the Civil War Era is named in honor of George and Ann Richards.
-In 2002, the Richards made a spectacular contribution to Penn State’s Civil War Era Center, the editorial home of the journal, which provided the Center with a permanent source of income to fund scholarly research and outreach programs that advance our understanding of the Civil War era.
-This journal has been one of the beneficiaries of their generosity.
-The editors of the journal created the $1,000 Richards Prize in 2011 to recognize George and Ann Richards not only for their contribution to the center that now bears their name but also to recognize their contributions to Civil War era scholarship generally.
+The Richards Prize for the best article in each volume year of The Journal of the Civil War Era is named in honor of George and Ann Richards, generous benefactors of Penn State’s Civil War Era Center, which is the editorial home of the journal.
+The editors of the journal created the $1,000 Richards Prize in 2011 to recognize George and Ann Richards for their contribution to the center that now bears their name and to Civil War era scholarship generally.

 2015 – Millington W. Bergeson-Lockwood, “‘We Do Not Care Particularly About Skating Rinks’: African Americans Challenges to Racial Discrimination in Places of Public Accommodation in Nineteenth-Century Boston, Massachusetts,” Volume 5, Number 2 (June)

 2014 – Ted Maris-Wolf, “‘Of Blood and Treasure’: Recaptive Africans the Politics of Slave Trade Suppression,” Volume 4, Number 1 (March)

 2013 – Thavolia Glymph, “Rose’s War and the Gendered Politics of Slave Insurgency in the Civil War,” Volume 3, Number 4 (December)

 2012 – Carole Emberton, “‘Only Murder Makes Men’: Reconsidering the Black Military Experience,” Volume 2, Number 3 (September)